Industrial Data Science

 So far, the input to sum() has been a binary expression on generator functions (arange(), ones()).
 Such functions are considered complex, non-scalar constants.
 ILNumerics Accelerator is often able to optimize them away.
 We'll finish this article with another example, this time receiving actual n-dimensional array data as input.
 It applies multiple binary bit manipulation functions to the data and sums the result:

-Execution times are measured, again, of the first (non-optimized) expression and the optimized version afterwards.
-Running this snippet on our test machine in Release mode and without debugger attached gave:
+Again, execution times are measured for the first, non-optimized expression and the optimized version, subsequently.
+Running this snippet on our test machine in Release mode and without debugger attached yields:

-We see a speed-up of a good magnitude (~13x).
+We see a speed-up of >10x.
 It is - among others - supported by the small element data type (uint), which gives room for larger parallel SIMD vector execution via AVX (8 elements on our CPU).
 Further - and equally important - the automatic parallelization via multiple CPU cores plays again its advantage here.

 Traditional attempts to parallelize workloads like this split the input data into chunks and distribute them onto multiple cores.
-The attempt to calculate multiple output chunks in parallel requires a certain minimal workload to hide latencies and other overhead of parallelization.
+The attempt to calculate multiple output chunks in parallel requires a certain minimal workload to justify the additional overhead of parallelization.
 Not so for ILNumerics Accelerator!
-We don't split the input data but instead distribute whole expression invocations over suitable devices - here: CPU cores.
+We don't split the input data but instead delegate whole expression invocations over suitable devices - here: CPU cores.

-Profiling this snippet in VTune produced the following image (black marks added):
+Profiling this snippet in Intel's VTune® produced the following image (black & orange marks added):

 As can be clearly seen, without Accelerator the many iterations over the small workloads were not parallelized at all!
-In difference to that, the optimized code parallelizes nicely on 8 threads, leading to much better resource utilization.
+The workload is too small for this approach to pay off.
+In difference to that, the optimized code parallelizes efficiently on 20 threads, leading to much better resource utilization.

 Getting Started, Part II - accelerate kmeans